WalletScrutiny/WalletScrutinyCom/_hardware/waltonchain.bamboo.md

 ## Is it reproducible? - ❌

-The repository only contains the exe files, the manual and some images.
+The repository only contains the .exe files, the manual, and some images.
 It does not contain the source.
-We embedded a video from a third-party to show how the firmware is updated.
+We embedded a video from a third party to show how the firmware is updated.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-CSJSSNFi08" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## ANALYSIS

 As noted above, there are many factors that give us pause when it comes to this device.
 The most glaring of these issues is the need for the device to **stay connected with an online Windows computer**.
 The project's social media account is still posting, but it seems that the Bamboo wallet is no longer promoted.
+Furthermore, the product has not been updated for over 2 years making it **obsolete**.